/

 • Managers in Company A are also all participating in ongoing CRM training and are comfortable answering common questions about features and use from their employees.

-• A dedicated system administrator is assigned to manage system security, maintenance, and keep up with functional updates to the system.
+• A dedicated system administrator is assigned to manage system security and maintenance and keep up with functional updates to the system.

-For Company A, it’s not hard to imagine that user adoption throughout the entire business will be high and is likely to stay that way.
+For Company A, it’s not hard to imagine that user adoption throughout the business will be high and will likely stay that way.
 While this may sound like an unattainable, somewhat utopian scenario for many businesses, it’s common practice in many others.

 Fractured Leadership